-SchoolTutoring Academy’s tutoring programs for Arkadelphia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Arkadelphia, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Arkadelpha Public Schools are comprised of five schools as well as an early childhood center.
 There are two primary schools; the school with grades PK-1 has been recognized as a National School of Excellence.
 Arkadelphia High School has also received this honor.
 In addition to these schools, there is another primary school with grades 2-3, an elementary school with grades 4-5, and a middle school containing grades 6-8.
 Aside from the National School of Excellence honors, the district has received seven awards between 1923 and 2003.
 Additionally, several teachers and administrators have received awards over the years.